Children and Travel

 If you book directly with Air Canada Reservations, be sure to tell our agents that you’re travelling with a child under the age of 14, and they’ll make sure you’re seated close together at no extra charge.

-If you did not book your travel via Air Canada directly, you can contact Air Canada Reservations to be seated, or go to My Bookings to review your reservation 48 hours after booking and validate your seat assignment.
+If you did not book your travel via Air Canada directly, you can contact Air Canada Reservations to be seated, or go to My Bookings to review your reservation before check-in and validate your seat assignment.

 If we are unable to seat one adult in close proximity to a child, you may contact Air Canada Reservations to change your booking to another flight on which we can provide proximity seating, or cancel your trip, all at no extra charge.